 Render Sausage Fat:

 - In a large wok, add the slices of Chinese sausages and slowly cook over medium-low heat for about 3 minutes or until the fat is released.
 Stir often so the sausage doesn't burn.
 Transfer the Chinese sausage to a plate and set aside.
-Keep about 1 tablespoon of rendered lard in the skillet and discharge the remaining rendered lard or set aside for another use.
+Keep about 1 tablespoon of rendered lard in the skillet and discard the remaining rendered lard or set aside for another use.

 Cook the Aromatic Vegetables: